cc32d9/eos-work-proposals/001_EOS_History_Database/001_01_proposal.md

 ## Delivery and payments

+The deatline for fixing the list of sponsors is Monday, 29 October 2018 00:00 UTC: https://bit.ly/2D2eP1c .
+Up to now, 6 sponsors have confirmed and 2 more are in discussions.

-The budgeted sum would be placed onto a multi-signature account that requires at least 3 signatures to initiate a transfer.
+The total budget will be equally split among the sponsors, and they will place the deposits onto a multi-signature account that requires at least 3 signatures to initiate a transfer.
 Only the sponsors would have the power of signing.

 At the end of each stage I shall initiate an invoice with a detailed time sheet, and continue working on the next stage after the payment is